Tie Me Up! Tie Me Down!: Reception

+Box office

+Tie Me Up!
+Tie Me Down! grossed $4,087,361 at the North American box office.

 Controversy

 There was a legal battle over the decision by the Motion Picture Association of America (MPAA), which determines film ratings in the United States, to give Tie Me Up!
-Tie Me Down! an X rating, which was normally reserved for pornography.
+Tie Me Down! an X rating, which, by that point, had become heavily associated with pornography.
 This marginalized its distribution and reduced its chance of box-office success.
 Miramax, the film's distribution company in North America, filed a lawsuit against the MPAA over the X rating.
 When the case came to court in New York, it gave rise to a general debate on cinema, censorship, and sexuality in the United States.

 The attorney for Miramax claimed that the AAP (Average American Parent) was not well served by a system that was lenient on films with hard violence and drug use, while being harsh with films depicting sex.
 Miramax lost its case in court, and the film was ultimately released unrated.
 However, numerous other filmmakers had complained about the X rating given to their films, and in September 1990, the MPAA dropped the X rating and replaced it with the NC-17 rating, with Henry & June as the first film released with the new rating.
 This was especially helpful to films of an explicit nature that were previously assumed to be pornographic because of the X rating.
+Tie Me Up!
+Tie Me Down! itself would eventually be given that rating for a "scene of strong adult sensuality with nudity."

+Home video

-Home videoTie Me Up!
+Tie Me Up!
 Tie Me Down! was released on Region 1 DVD in Spanish with English subtitles.
 It includes the film's trailer, but there are no other extras.
 The Region 2 DVD, released in the UK, includes an interview of Almodóvar by Banderas, footage of the premiere in Madrid, poster and still galleries, and trailers.

 On 19 August 2014, the film was re-released on DVD and Blu-ray by The Criterion Collection in the United States.
 A new documentary produced by Criterion was included among the extras, including some that were ported over from previous releases.